DStorck/get-out/README.md

 For now, me.
 With all my free time that I have since I started Ada and had a child.
 Actually since I have so free little time it would be nice to know what events are happening with as little effort possible.
 And keep track of them.
 Perhaps if this works well I can get some friends using it.
 We'll see how it goes.

 #### Technology
 I will setting up a basic rails app, using OAUTH to log in users (potentially with Spotify so that I can poke around and maybe do things like offer user concert suggestions based on their music preferences - that will take some poking around).
-I am going to try to scan a few event APIS like Eventful to run my searches, and then store the inforamtion in a postgres database.
+I am going to try to scan a few event APIS like Eventful to run my searches, and then store the information in a postgres database.

+#### Learning goals
+I need more practice with everything really.
+I want to take the time to set this up right because my tendency is to force things to work without really thinking about the best places to put things.
+I want to plan this out a little before I dive in, and do things in waves.
+I feel like I work better with a partner when I am constantly forced to explain things and talk through my thought process.
+Without someone to bounce ideas off I tend to get off track sometimes so it's going to be good for me to have to do everything myself and plan it all out.

+#### Success
+I would like to make an app that is super easy to use.
+I want people to be able to log on, click a button or two, and get information.
+This is not an app people would spend more than a few minutes on at a time, so I want the experience to be pleasant and informative.
+I often want to know if an event is coming up that I would want to go to, but don't want to spend forever searching different things, I just want to be presented with a list that has been hand crafted for my tastes.
+And it'll be nice to be able to click on them so I don't have to remember what they are, because my brain is a pile of mush these days.